werf/werf/docs/documentation/_includes/reference/cli/werf_helm_template.md

       --verify=false
             verify the package before using it
       --version=''
+            specify a version constraint for the chart version to use.
+This constraint can be a
+            specific tag (e.g. 1.1.1) or it may reference a valid range (e.g. ^2.0.0).
+If this is
-            specify the exact chart version to use.
-If this is not specified, the latest version is used
+            not specified, the latest version is used --wait=false
-      --wait=false
             if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a
             Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release